mroberts1/BOOTSTRA.386/manual/index.md

 "This is a monumental task", she says, while munching on a slice of pizza, "think about the desk calculator.
 We can't effectively explain the memory and percent buttons to people, how do you expect those same people to typeset a sales report by themselves?"

 The question went unanswered.
 Xerox's machines sold about as well as cars from South Korea.
 People would flip over a mouse and try to roll the ball with their hands like it's one of Bushnell's video games.

 Hasegawa, our designer, who is ex-Omron and Matsushita was busy drawing on a napkin.
 Our primary target is the office and a simplification of common tasks.
 Recently he was been trying to replace the schedule-book.

 He opens up the napkin and start drawing flow diagrams and the rest of us look over.
-"In Japanese", he says "the days of the week are single characters.
+"In Japanese", he says "the days of the week, at least on our calendars, are single characters.
 It's a nice shorthand."
 There's a key up in the left-hand side that says "Monday - M, Tuesday - T, Wednesday - W, tHursday - H, Friday - F, Saturday - S, sUnday - U"

 "See you press one of the letters and then by default that's for all those days.
 Then you can follow it by a number for the time.
 So you can do "MWF1000" for 10 AM.
 Then you can enter details on the next screen..."